Climate and Weather of Mongolia

 Mongolia has an extreme continental climate.
-The Gobi desert in southern Mongolia can reach 40°C in summer and falls to -40°C in winter.
-The winter period is long with cold temperatures, summer is hot but short.
-Winter lasts from November to late April, Spring May through June.
-Summer is from July through to September.
+The Gobi Desert in southern Mongolia can reach 40°C in summer and drop to -40°C in winter.
+The winter period is long and cold, while summer is hot but short.
+Winter lasts from November to late April, spring from May through June, and summer from July through September.

-The long subarctic winter in Mongolia is not a very pleasant travel period.
-By the time it gets summer, the snow in the Gobi desert is replaced by sandstorms.
+Mongolia's long subarctic winter is not an ideal travel period.
+By the time summer arrives, the snow in the Gobi Desert is replaced by sandstorms.
 The best time to visit Mongolia is from June to August.
-However keep in mind that this is the period when the chance of precipitation is the highest.
+However, keep in mind that this period also has the highest chance of precipitation.

-In Mongolia there are 250 sunny days a year, often with clear cloudless skies.
-Precipitation is sparse in Mongolia, averaging only 378 mm for the entire year at Ulaanbaatar.
-January and February are almost free of precipitation.
-April and May bring an increase in rainfall, and the capital receives its greatest average monthly precipitation in July and August with 161 mm.
+Mongolia experiences about [250] sunny days per year, often with clear, cloudless skies.
+Precipitation is generally low, averaging only 378 mm annually in Ulaanbaatar.
+January and February are almost completely dry.
+Rainfall increases in April and May, with the highest average monthly precipitation occurring in July and August at 161 mm.

 1. Yearly average minimum and maximum temperatures